Frequently Asked Questions

 1. Why should I sign up with Global Journeys Academy?

-Global Journeys designs exciting educational-travel programs that provide meaningful and enhanced learning experiences for students and adults.
+Global Journeys designs exciting educational-travel programs that provide meaningful and enhanced learning experiences for students.
 And we have been doing this for almost 20 years.
-We are a registered private school that offers and grants secondary school credits and also provides adult tours and volunteer opportunities abroad – creating globally conscious citizens.
+We are a registered private school that offers and grants secondary school credits and volunteer opportunities abroad – creating globally conscious citizens.

 With an enviable history of developing state of the art educational travel experiences, our programs are rarely surpassed in terms of student safety, staff dedication, and relevant course content.